 This course includes the review of cardiovascular anatomy and structural relationships with the cardiopulmonary and vascular system.
 The function and regulation of the heart and blood vessels, cellular structure and function, electrical activity and cardiovascular integration and adaptation will be discussed.
 Heart sounds and murmurs will be reviewed as will blood pressure regulation.
-The study of cardiovascular pathophysiology will include an indepth review of various cardiac diseases, related etiology and treatment options including: ischemic cardiac disease, heart failure, and valvular heart disease.
+The study of cardiovascular pathophysiology will include an indepth review of various cardiac diseases, related etiology and treatment options including: ischemic cardiac disease, heart failure, and valvular hearter disease.

-Prerequisite(s): CARD-100, CARD-105, CARD-120, BIOL-138
+Prerequisite(s): CARD-100, CARD-105, CARD-120, BIOL-

-Corequisite(s): CARD-115 and CARD-150, CARD-155 or CARD-115 and CARD-170 image storage and display; Doppler instrumentation and principles; artifacts and bio-effects.
+Corequisite(s): CARD-115 and CARD-150, CARD-155 or CARD-115 and CARD-170

-CARD 165 Ultrasound Physics 3 cr.
+CARD 165 Ultrasound Physics

 This course is an introduction to the principles of ultrasound physics, instrumentation and theory relevant to the Cardiac Sonographer and Ultrasonographer.
-Concepts discussed will include: math for physics review; ultrasound physics; transducer construction and characteristics; sound beam formation and characteristics; instrumentation;
+Concepts discussed will include: math for physics review; ultrasound physics; transducer construction and characteristics; sound beam formation and characteristics; instrumentation; image storage and display; Doppler instrumentation and principles; artifacts and bio-effects.